List of Ozark characters: Jonah Byrde

 Jonah Byrde (portrayed by Skylar Gaertner; seasons 1-4) is the son of Marty and Wendy Byrde.
-Shy, reserved, and curious, Jonah demonstrates a precocious intelligence throughout the series, learning how to hunt and handle firearms from the Byrdes' terminally ill tenant Buddy - with whom he develops a close friendship - and eventually laundering money on his own through cryptocurrency investments at age 14.
+Shy, reserved, and curious, Jonah demonstrates a precocious intelligence throughout the series, learning how to hunt and handle firearms from the Byrdes' terminally ill tenant Buddy – with whom he develops a close friendship – and eventually laundering money on his own through cryptocurrency investments at age 14.
 Jonah becomes disillusioned with his family after Wendy allows the cartel to kill her brother Ben for compromising their safety, and spends much of the fourth season rebelling against the Byrdes by working with Ruth (who also fell out with the family over Ben's death).

 Ruth Langmore

 Ruth Langmore (portrayed by Julia Garner; seasons 1-4) is a young woman who is part of a local criminal family.
 While initially intending to use and betray Marty, she soon becomes business partners with him and ends up forming a genuine friendship with him.
 Ruth has a difficult relationship with her father, Cade, who is shown to be a criminal and often abuses and mistreats her.
-She begins a relationship with Ben Davis in Season 3.
+She begins a relationship with Ben Davis in season 3.
 After Ben goes off his medication and begins jeopardizing the Byrdes' survival, Wendy allows the cartel to execute him; an enraged Ruth quits working for the Byrdes and briefly joins Darlene's heroin operation, with Jonah laundering their money due to his own anger with Wendy.
 Ruth makes plans to leave the Ozarks with Wyatt, but he and Darlene are murdered by Javi Elizonndro.
-Upon finding their bodies, a devastated Ruth arrives at Marty's home with a shotgun and threatens to kill him unless he name Wyatt's killer.
+Upon finding their bodies, a devastated Ruth arrives at Marty's home with a shotgun and threatens to kill him unless he names Wyatt's killer.
 Jonah gives Ruth Javi's name, and she resolves to hunt him down despite Marty and Wendy's protests.